nats-io/natscli/README.md

 Published [sub1] : 'hello'
 ```

-But if you want to be sure your message got to JetStream and were persisted you can make a request:
+But if you want to be sure your messages got to JetStream and were persisted you can make a request:

 ```nohighlight
 $ nats-req ORDERS.scratch hello
 +OK
 ```

-Keep checking the status of the message set while doing this and you'll see it's stored messages increase.
+Keep checking the status of the Message Set while doing this and you'll see it's stored messages increase.

 ```nohighlight
 $ jsm ms info ORDERS